zanhecht/HDHRRestart/README.md

 Set the script to run at a regular interval using Windows Schedule tasks.
 Shortly before the top of the hour tends to work well.

 If you are using a WeMo device and are not using the Tasmota firmware, you will need to install both [Cygwin](https://www.cygwin.com/install.html) and [Curl](https://curl.se/windows/).
-Otherwise, the GNU wget.exe included in this repository is sufficient for controlling Tasmota switches.
+Otherwise, the GNU wget.exe included in this repository is sufficient for controlling Tasmota devices.
+Your smart outlet will need to be assigned a static IP address by your router for the script to find it.